Ottoman conquest of the Morea: Second Moreote campaign of Mehmed II (1460)

 The town of Vordonia capitulated without resistance, but Kastritza initially resisted the Janissary attacks, but shortly after, bereft of water and food, they surrendered.
 The garrison were executed at the Sultan's orders, the women and children sold to slavery, and the town destroyed.
 Mehmed II then marched on Leontari and found it deserted, as its inhabitants had fled to the strongly fortified castle of Gardiki.
 Due to the lack of water and provisions, the overcrowding of the refugees, and the summer heat, the castle surrendered after only a day.
 6,000 people are said to have been massacred in the aftermath; only its commander, Manuel Bochalis and his family escaped this fate, as they were relatives of Mahmud Pasha.
 The massacre at Gardiki spread terror in the Morea, and the governors of the other castles surrendered themselves to the Sultan.
 Mehmed II assembled some 10,000 inhabitants from these castles and sent them to the suburbs of Constantinople.

-Thomas was unable to offer any meaningful resistance the Ottoman advance; the Italian troops left him and, after engaging in some plundering of their own, departed for Italy.
+Thomas was unable to offer any meaningful resistance to the Ottoman advance; the Italian troops left him and, after engaging in some plundering of their own, departed for Italy.
 The Despot abandoned his residence, Kalamata, and made for the Venetian stronghold of Navarino.
 Urged by the Venetian authorities to leave, and with Mehmed II and his army approaching, Thomas set sail with his family for Corfu in July, taking the relics of Saint Andrew, patron of Patras, with him.
 From there he sailed on to Italy, reaching Ancona on 16 November.
 The Venetians treated the Sultan with studied friendliness, even though Ottoman cavalry raided the environs of Navarino and killed Venetian citizens.
 The Sultan renewed his agreements with Venice regarding the various fortresses the Republic held in the area, while Zagan Pasha operated further north and conquered Kalavryta, Chlemoutsi, and Santameri.
 Zagan Pasha's brutal treatment of the surrendered populations, which were killed or sold into slavery, became too much even for the Sultan, who feared that it might spark further resistance; he thus replaced Zagan with Hamza Zenevisi.
 Only one fortress held out against the Ottomans for a longer period: Salmenikon, whose commander, Graitzas Palaiologos, did not capitulate until July 1461.
-The sole fortress to escape capture was Monemvasia, whose inhabitants, on the advice of Thomas, placed themselves under the authority of the Pope, before submitting to Venice in 1464 hopes of greater security from the Ottomans.
+The sole fortress to escape capture was Monemvasia, whose inhabitants, on the advice of Thomas, placed themselves under the authority of the Pope, before submitting to Venice in 1464 in hopes of greater security from the Ottomans.